This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This pharmacy provides its services at a distance and access to the premises is closed to the public.
-People visit its website and contact the pharmacy using a variety of methods including telephone and email.
+People visit the pharmacy’s website, www.pharmacy2u.co.uk and contact the pharmacy using a variety of methods including telephone and email.
 The pharmacy business is a large operation across two sites with the registered pharmacy premises supported by teams based at another site nearby.
-Its main activity is dispensing NHS prescriptions and it also provides a private online prescribing service for medical conditions such as weight loss.
-It provides services such as the seasonal flu vaccinations at several associated premises.
+It's main activity is dispensing NHS prescriptions.
+It provides multi-compartment compliance packs to several people to help them take their medication correctly.
+And it offers other NHS services including Pharmacy First and the New Medicine Service.
+The pharmacy dispenses private prescriptions generated by an associated online private prescribing service registered with the Care Quality Commission (CQC).
+The online private prescribing service covers a range of medical conditions including weight loss.

 Inspection summary findings